 As far as eating and drinking, like airports, train stations in Europe generally have both take-away stalls and sit-down restaurants/bars.
 The big train stations in major cities also have everything from bookstores to clothing shops (but don't expect to find that in a little town!).

-Whether or not you have assigned seats, after a bit of time (it varies wildly and rarely, but sometimes, they don't come at all - don't try to skip fares!), a conductor will come by and check everyone's tickets.
-I find this super stressful and I have no idea why, but literally all they do is ask for your ticket, mark it in some way, tell you to have a nice trip, and move along.
-But, I'm always afraid I've purchased the wrong ticket, which I literally never have done.
-And, if you somehow have bought the wrong ticket, they'll get you sorted and likely just sell you the right ticket.
-If you've had this experience, let me know how it panned out in the comments.
+Whether or not you have assigned seats, after a bit of time (it varies wildly and rarely, but sometimes, they don't come at all - don't try to skip fares!), a conductor will generally come by and check everyone's tickets.
+I find this super stressful and I have no idea why, but all they do is ask for your ticket, mark it in some way, tell you to have a nice trip, and move along.
+In some countries, such as the UK, you can hop on a train without a ticket and buy it from the conductor.
+This is not the case in all countries, so don't rely on this approach as a tourist.

 What to Bring on a Train in Europe

 One wonderful thing about train travel in Europe is that, within reason, you can pretty much bring what you need with you on the train.
-(If you're bringing actual luggage, be sure to confirm, though I've never had an issue).
 There are just not the same restrictions as airplanes, so bring that water bottle!

 Train travel essentials: Food and drink